Beechwood Bunny Tales: Books

 As of 2008, more than thirty Beechwood books from Éditions Milan have sold over 750,000 copies in its native France.
 Geneviève Huriet has written the entire series, save for the two most recent titles (Qu'as-tu fait, Mistouflet? and L'album photo des Passiflore) by Amélie Sarn.
-Loïc Jouannigot has always been the illustrator.
+Loïc Jouannigot has always been the illustrator including the latest book released in 2023.

 In the United States, Gareth Stevens only published the first seven stories in English, from Periwinkle at the Full Moon Ball to Family Moving Day, in 1991 and 1992.
 The translators were MaryLee Knowlton, Amy Bauman and Patricia Lantier-Sampon.